cod1ng-earth/coding-earth/README.md

 with that setup you can write code locally, fork and push to your very own platform.sh environment and run it there.

-## the **minimal** requirements
+## the **slightly higher minimal** requirements
 It's taking some time until platform.sh has built and released your code, therefore we suggest to at least install your micro application's language stack locally.
-Depending on the code you plan to write that could be Ruby, Python, node.js or PHP, composer but also Java and Go are supported.
-You don't have to install MySQL, Redis or Elasticsearch locally because platform.sh allows you to tunnel to your environments' resources via SSH.
-We definitely recommend installing **node.js** locally because our tooling relies on it:
+Depending on the code you plan to write that could be Ruby, Python, node.js, PHP, Java or Go.
+You don't have to install MySQL, Redis or Elasticsearch locally because platform.sh allows you to tunnel to your environments' resources via SSH (try `platform tunnel:open` ).
+We definitely recommend installing **node.js** locally because the central coordinator component is built on it:

 - [nodejs](https://nodejs.org/en/) (if you want to avoid littering your local machine set it up using [nvm](https://github.com/nvm-sh/nvm))

-If you want to work on the **frontend code** (the `scaffolding` app), checkout the README.md in the `scaffolding` directory.
-You'll only need node / yarn and an environment.
-There's no need for a full setup on your local machine as long as you can connect to a working coordinator (you can event use the master environment on https://coordinator.coding.earth).
+If you want to work on the **frontend code** (the `frontend` app), checkout the README.md in the `frontend` directory.
+You'll only need node / yarn to build and serve it.
+You can simply connect it to a working coordinator (but try to avoid writing onto our master environment https://coordinator.coding.earth).

 # Getting started
 Follow the instructions on platform.sh's [Getting Started](https://docs.platform.sh/gettingstarted/tools.html) page.
 They boil down to authenticating with platform.sh using the CLI client (`platform`) and adding your public SSH key to the project (`platform ssh-key:add`).

-Get the project's sources from platform.sh (it's a `git clone` under the hood)
+Get the project's sources from platform.sh (it's a `git clone` under the hood):

 `platform get <platform project id>`

 The default branch that's checked out is unsurprisingly `master`.
 You should use that as starting point for your own environment.
-You can fork your own branch / environment with
+Fork your own branch / environment with

 `platform branch <a good name>`

-This will create a branch, pushes it to platform.sh and triggers a deployment of your new environment.
+This will create a branch, push it to platform.sh and trigger a full deployment of your new environment.
 When forking an environment, platform.sh creates a **complete** (!) clone of it, all its apps and its dependencies and exposes it as new environment to the web.

 You can now cd into an application's folder and start adding features to it or create a new one.
-Every time you `platform push`, new commits your environment will be updated.
+Every time you `platform push` new commits, your environment will be rebuilt.

 ### Access the running applications
 `platform url` displays a list of available endpoints.
-There are 2 fundamental and 2 demo apps available as of May 24th:
+There are 2 fundamental and 2 demo apps available:

 - **coordinator** is responsible for "coordinating" the microservices with the frontend code.
 It's based on node.js / express.
+Also acts as common gateway of input requests.
-- **scaffold** is a React based frontend monolith that requests information about all available microservices from **coordinator**.
+- **frontend** is a React based frontend monolith that requests information about all available microservices from **coordinator**.
-- **rssreader** reads an rss feed every 15 minutes, stores its items in an ElasticSearch index and responds with the latest news.
-It's built on node.js.
+- **tweets** listens on Kafka for messages on topic `NewUrl` .
+If it's a tweet/status, gets its data from the official Twitter API and dispatches a `NewContent` message.
+Listens on itself for it and indexes it into Elasticsearch.
-- **calendar** is a service that yields a list of days of the current month.
-It's written in PHP using Symfony 4.2
+- **calendar** is a service that you can query with dateranges for a list of events.
+Support several "backends", currently only a github based conference list is available.
+Written in PHP using Symfony 4.2
+- (there still is a sample **rssreader** app that demonstrates cron, sqlite / file system and Elasticsearch usage but it's not operational.
+Built on node.js)

-You can access all of these applications on their subdomains of the same name on your environment url.
+If you're doing local development, you can access all these applications on their respective subdomains of the same name on your environment url.
+E.g. `tweets.cearth.local:8000`.

 ### Make a change and deploy
 Lets try to change an existing service.
 First, create a new environment:

-`platform branch messagerss` (use any branch name you like)
+`platform branch <xyz>-rss` (use any branch name you like)

-While platform.sh builds your clone of the master branch you can already start hacking:
+While platform.sh starts building your clone of master you can already start hacking:

-- open `rssreader/index.js`
+- open `rssreader/routes/search.js`
-- add another field in its output (e.g. a string message):
+- add another field to its output (e.g. a string message):

 ```js
 const response = {